qwertie/ecsharp/lllpg/4-lllpg-grammar-features.md

 [FullLLk] rule Token @{ Spaces / Word / Number / Punctuation / Comma / _ };
 ~~~

-The Token method will look something like this (some newlines removed for brevity):
+The Token method will look something like this:

 ~~~csharp
 void Token()